 Here at Talton Lodge; pork, fruit, herbs, salad

 Kite's Nest farm; organic and grass-fed lamb and beef

 Lower Clopton Farm shop; eggs, veg, chicken.
 Also good to visit or order from for your stay when you are self catering: https://www.lowerclopton.co.uk/turkeys/

 Suma for organic butter and flour), Mabel's Dairy for organic milk, Anthony Rowcliffe and Sons (organic cheese).

 We can serve your meals where you're staying, whether in the barn, giant tipi, or at Talton House.

 The kitchen is closed on Sundays and Bank Holidays.

 Pigs are clever, funny, idiosyncratic, affectionate, and most importantly have infinite uses in the kitchen.
 We keep rare-breeds as they are suited to being reared outdoors.
 They are hardy, good mothers, and although slower growing, the end product bears no resemblance to the flabby insipid pork that has made its home on our supermarket shelves; it's delicious.

 Our pigs spend their whole lives outside in the woods and fields foraging and rooting for tasty morsels.
-From this top quality pork we make sausages, ham and other porky treats, all of which you can sample during your stay.
+From this top quality pork we make sausages, bacon, ham and other porky treats, all of which you can sample during your stay.
 For groups of 10 or more people, we often slow roast pork shoulders for 12 hours or until the meat flakes off the bone, for groups of 60+ we can do a whole hog roast in our brick oven.